 Laure A. Morgan began her employment as the City Secretary for the City of Brownsville on August 10, 2020, and she comes to the City of Brownsville with over 26 years of experience in municipal government administration and finance experience from the City of Hemphill, Texas, where she previously served as Accountant/Utility Billing Clerk, City Secretary/Accountant, Assistant City Manager, and City Manager.
 Ms. Morgan has a Bachelor of Business Administration degree in Accounting from Texas A&M University, College Station, Texas, and a Master of Public Administration degree from Stephen F. Austin State University (SFASU) in Nacogdoches, Texas.
 She is a Texas Registered Municipal Clerk (TRMC) through the Texas Municipal Clerks Certification Program (TMCCP) at the University of North Texas, where she is currently completing her third recertification, which is required every five years; in addition, she is a Certified Municipal Clerk (CMC) through the International Institute of Municipal Clerks (IIMC), a Certified Public Manager (CPM) through the Texas CPM Program at SFASU.
 She was the recipient of the 2014-2015 Clarence E. Ridley Scholarship through Texas City Management Association (TMCA).
-She is an active member of IIMC, Texas Municipal Clerks Association, and TMCA.
+She is an active member of the International Institute of Municipal Clerks, the Texas Municipal Clerks Association, and the Texas City Management Association.
 She was a long-time member of the Pineywoods Chapter of TMCA, where she served as Vice-President and was a four-time nominee for the TMCA Municipal Clerk of the Year.
 She also served on the TMCA Executive Board as a Trustee for two years and has served on numerous TMCA committees.
 She was also nominated in 2018 by the League of Women in Government Leadership for the Trailblazer Award.
-She looks forward to being active in the Lower Rio Grande Valley Chapter of TMCA.
+She is an active in the Lower Rio Grande Valley Chapter of TMCA.
+Ms. Morgan was recently nominated and elected by the membership of TMCA to serve as a Trustee for the TMCA Executive Board again for 2022.
 Laure grew up in the RGV attending school in Rio Hondo and graduating from Edinburg High School.